Don't politicise football, Johor prince warns Kedah Umno

 "We have to be united to rid elements of politics in football," he said in his post.

-The crown prince also ticked off the Youth, Sports and Culture state executive councillor Aminuddin Omar for threatening to boycott the match because football legend and ex-Kedah skipper Radhi Mat Din, who is a member of opposition Parti Islam SeMalaysia (PAS), would feature in the opening ceremony.
+The crown prince also ticked off the Youth, Sports and Culture state executive councillor Aminuddin Omar for threatening to boycott the match at the Shah Alam Stadium in Selangor because football legend and former Kedah skipper Radhi Mat Din, who is a member of the opposition Parti Islam SeMalaysia (PAS), would feature in the opening ceremony.

+When you are a politician, your job is to serve and be a servant of the people.
+You shouldn't be a politician just to satisfy your personal interests.

+JOHOR CROWN PRINCE TUNKU ISMAIL IBRAHIM, who is president of the Football Association of Malaysia.

 "I do not care if you are a member of PAS or a member of Umno because football or sports in general have nothing to do with politics.
-Radhi has every right to be there at the finals together with the Kedah fans as he has contributed tremendously for Kedah when he won the Malaysia Cup," wrote Tunku Ismail.
+Radhi has every right to be there at the finals together with the Kedah fans as he has contributed tremendously for Kedah when he won the Malaysia Cup," Tunku Ismail wrote in the post.

 Tunku Ismail also said Mr Ahmad Bashah and Datuk Aminuddin were "the same culprits" who demanded FAM cover its own cost if it holds its exco meeting in Kedah, a departure from previous practice where host states footed the bill.